40 Years on Montgomery Place

 The Tiegels, who consider themselves middle-class -- he is a retired New York City elementary school principal, she is a homemaker -- were tempted by the 2000% profit.
 So they began making plans to move to an apartment in nearby Roslyn. ''At the moment, it sounded exciting,'' she said. ''We were going to start a new life.''

 They were two days from signing the contract.
-Then, Mr. Tiegel said, they realized that he would lose his basement office where he does volunteer work for the local Lions Club, and Mrs. Tiegel would have to find a way to squeeze eight rooms of furniture into smaller quarters.
+Then, Mr. Tiegel said, they realized that he would lose his basement office where he does volunteer work for the local Lions Club, and Mrs. Tiegel would have to find a way to squeeze eight rooms of furniture into five rooms.
 On top of that, their monthly expenses would increase. ''The money,'' Mr. Tiegel said, ''turned out to be worth less than we'd realized.''

 So they stayed, in the corner house they bought when potato farms were giving way to three-bedroom colonials on quarter-acre lots, with streets named after New York counties.
 (At one end of Montgomery is Steuben; at the other end, Saratoga.)